niaid/protocolconnect_android/README.md

 The APK file provided here is meant to be used for testing purposes ONLY.
 This version of the app is configured to our own server, so any communication will be through our server.

 ## Features
-* After logging in, the app displays your schedule on the home page.
+* After logging in, the app displays the study subject's schedule on the home page.
 The current day (or next closest day) will be expanded.
-* Click on each event to display the time, location, and details for that event.
+* Subjects can click on each event to display the time, location, and details for that event.
-* Some events on the schedule server as reminders only and do not require RSVP (for example, "REMINDER: do not eat or drink for 12 hours before your appointment").
+* Some events on the schedule serve as reminders only and do not require RSVP (for example, "REMINDER: do not eat or drink for 12 hours before your appointment").
-* For events that take a response, you can indicate if you will attend, be late, or can't attend.
+* For events that take a response, subjects can indicate if they will attend, be late, or can't attend.
-* If you indicate you will be late, specify a time and reason.
-If you can't attend, specify a reason.
+* If subjects indicate they will be late, they can specify a time and reason.
+If they can't attend, they can specify a reason.
-* Your phone will send you a reminder 1 hour before each event (this is done through Alarm Manager).
+* The subject's phone will send a reminder 1 hour before each event (this is done through Alarm Manager).
-* You can send or receive messages by clicking on the chat bubble in the toolbar.
+* Subjects can send or receive messages by clicking on the chat bubble in the toolbar.
-* You can also see contact information for research staff or change your password.
+* Subjects can also see contact information for research staff or change their password.

-## Steps to modify
+## Configuration
 1. Set up your own server (see other Github repository).
 2. Open the file [Controller.java](https://github.com/niaid/protocolconnect_android/blob/master/app/src/main/java/niaid/lsb/protocolconnect/server/Controller.java).
 3. Change the BASE_URL to your own server url (line 22).